Updated 03 December 2020

 As necessary as change may be, it can be disruptive and even a source of worry for your employees.
 The process of change may harm productivity in the short term, and if handled badly can have long-term impacts too.
 Proper planning and management is therefore essential.

-Change management is the process of getting from here to there as smoothly as possible.
+Change management is the process of getting your organisation from here to there as smoothly as possible.
 You know where your business is now, and you have an idea of where you want it to be.
 What you now need to create is a series of steps, or a similar structure, that makes that transition happen without unwanted side-effects.

 The aim of change management is to avoid ad hoc and reactive decision-making from your management process.
 If you are only implementing change as a response to a problem, you could find yourself backed into a corner with limited options.
 So you need to find ways to maximise your options and to be as proactive as possible.